Before you can assign an issue to a user, you need to add this user to the list of assignees in the project where the issue was created.

 Editing the base properties of a custom field that is auto-attached to new projects requires the Low-level Administration permission.
 You will probably require the assistance of a system administrator.
 To learn how to edit custom fields, see Create and Edit Custom Fields.

-The Clone field operation lets you copy the base properties of a custom field and manage the field independently in your project.
-You can clone the Assignee field in your project, then enable the Multi-value option without affecting other projects in YouTrack.
+The Transfer data to new field operation lets you copy the data that is currently stored in a field to a new field in your project.
+You can then manage the base properties of the new field independently.
+This means that you can enable the Multi-value option without affecting other projects in YouTrack.

 As a project administrator, you can update the custom fields in your project without the assistance of a system administrator.
 However, you encounter the same problems that are described in the previous approach:

-Any workflow that is attached to your project that references the Assignee field must be updated to reference the cloned field and modified to work with sets.
+Any workflow that is attached to your project that references the Assignee field must be updated to reference the new field and modified to work with sets.

-As it stores multiple values, you cannot use the cloned field to identify swimlanes on an agile board.
+As it stores multiple values, you cannot use the new field to identify swimlanes on an agile board.

 If you manage assignees in your project without workflow support, this might be your best bet.
-To learn how to clone fields in your project, see Clone an Existing Field.
+To learn how to transfer data to a new field in your project, see Transfer Data to a New Field.

 Store Additional Assignments in a Separate Field